 Krishen Khanna was born in Lyallpur, now known as Faisalabad, Pakistan.
 He attended Imperial Service College in Windsor, England and is largely a self-taught artist.
-One of the most endeavouring artists of the Progressives Group, Khanna works alternate between narrative and formal concerns.
-Stylistically his works are aligned with western modernism but inspired by the occurrences in the world around him.
+One of the most endeavouring artists of the Progressives Group, Khanna works alternately between narrative and formal concerns.
+Stylistically his works are aligned with western modernism, but inspired by the occurrences in the world around him.

 Khanna returned to the theme of individual suffering by depicting Christ’s betrayal for an exhibition in 1980.
 Khanna’s works interpret the social critique of India in the 1970’s for example the portrayal of Christ without a halo to show his humanity over his divinity.

 Recognising his immense contribution to Indian Art, the Government of India has bestowed several honours upon him including the Lalit Kala Ratna from the President of India in 2004, the Padma Shri in 1990 and the Padma Bhushan in 2011.
 Khanna lives and works in New Delhi.